-Sickness benefit: The benefit is 60% of average weekly covered earnings and is paid after a 3-day waiting period for up to 26 weeks; may be extended for an additional 14 weeks in certain circumstances.
+Sickness benefit: 60% of average weekly covered earnings is paid after a three-day waiting period for up to 26 weeks; may be extended for 14 weeks in certain circumstances.

-The minimum benefit is B\$62.31 a week.
+The minimum benefit is B\$66.42 a week.

-Sickness allowance (means-tested): B\$46.15 a week is paid for an insured person who does not meet the qualifying conditions for the sickness benefit.
+Sickness allowance (means-tested): B\$56.58 a week is paid for an insured person who does not meet the qualifying conditions for the sickness benefit.

-Maternity benefit: The benefit is 66.6% of average weekly covered earnings.
-The benefit is paid for 13 weeks beginning not earlier than 6 weeks before the expected date of childbirth; may be extended for an additional 2 weeks in certain circumstances.
+Maternity benefit: 66.6% of average weekly covered earnings is paid for 13 weeks beginning not earlier than six weeks before the expected date of childbirth; may be extended for two weeks in certain circumstances.

-The minimum benefit is B\$62.31 a week.
+The minimum benefit is B\$66.42 a week.

-Maternity grant: A lump sum of B\$400 is paid for each live birth.
+Maternity grant: A lump sum of B\$430 is paid for each live birth.

-Funeral benefit: A lump sum of B\$1,500 is paid.
+Funeral benefit: A lump sum of B\$1,600 is paid.